quixio/quix-docs/docs/platform/tutorials/event-detection/crash-detection.md

 3. Now click the `Deploy` button near the top right of the code panel.

-4. From the `Version tag` drop-down, select the tag you created.
+4. From the `Version tag` dropdown, select the tag you created.

 5. Click `Deploy`.